Alluxio/alluxio/docs/en/overview/Getting-Started.md

 On the left, check the box next to `Remote Login`.
 If there is `Allow full access to remote users` as shown in the image, check the box next to it.
-Besides, click the `+` button and add yourself to the list of users that are allowed for Remote Login you are not already in it.
+Besides, click the `+` button and add yourself to the list of users that are allowed for Remote Login if you are not already in it.